opl-/StereoKitImGui/README.md

 During application initialization:

-- set up an ImGui context and font,
+- set up a Dear ImGui context and font,
 - call `skig_init` to initialize the font atlas texture,
 - set up a StereoKit render target.

 During application step:

 - call `skig_begin` to save the default render pipeline state,
-- render as many ImGui contexts as wanted:
+- render as many Dear ImGui contexts as wanted:
-	- update ImGui IO state,
+	- update Dear ImGui IO state,
 	- draw widgets as usual,
 	- call `ImGui::Render()`,
 	- call `skig_render(renderTarget)`, which will call `ImGui::GetDrawData()` and render it to the passed in texture,
 - call `skig_end` to restore the render pipeline state for main viewport.

-During application exit, or when you want to free memory used by ImGui:
+During application exit, or when you want to free memory used by Dear ImGui:

 - call `skig_destroy`.